-In this article, we will be discussing how magnesium helps with menopausal symptoms, what are the signs of magnesium deficiency to know about, and how women can include magnesium in their daily diet.
+In this article, we will be discussing how magnesium helps with menopausal symptoms, what the signs of magnesium deficiency are, and how women can include magnesium in their daily diet.

 4 Benefits of Magnesium for Managing Menopause Symptoms

-Listed below are some of the ways in which magnesium can help women who are going through menopause:
+Listed below are some of the ways in which magnesium can help women who are going through menopause.
+Here are some of the ways in which magnesium may benefit menopausal women.

 1. Lowers Risk of Depression and Anxiety